ichbinbetul/castle-of-the-words/my-lingo-castle/README.md

 ---

-🚀 Getting Started
+## 🚀 Getting Started

-To run this project locally, please follow these steps:
+To run this project locally, follow these steps:

 Clone the repository